In the last chapter, we gave each

 The browser style sheet is the default for the whole web.
 But each

-web site can also use CSS to set a consistent style for the whole site.
+web site can also use CSS to set a consistent style for the whole site

 by referencing CSS files using link